MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [x] Bargaining Power of Suppliers
 - [ ] Industry Rivalry

-> **Explanation:** Telecom has high entry barriers due to capital-intensive infrastructure and licensing requirements.
-While bargaining power of suppliers (equipment providers) can also play a role, new entrants need to overcome large financial and regulatory hurdles first and foremost.
+> **Explanation:**( Telecom has high entry barriers due to capital-intensive infrastructure and licensing requirements.
+While bargaining power of suppliers (equipment providers) can also play a role, new entrants need to overcome large financial and regulatory hurdles first and foremost.)

----

 ### If a new technology emerges that allows solar panels to be produced at half the previous cost, which of Porter’s forces is most directly impacted?